 This shipping email is also a guideline to use the product.
 Brilliant.

 Asking for feedback is a bold move, yet it's really useful.
 We often fall into the trap of assumption.
 A problem may exist you don't know about.
 You definitely need to find out.
+Designing and drafting survey invitation emails is no easy feat.

 This survey by Taylor Stitch asks about the product quality and review.